How to Get a Personal Loan: Step-by-Step Application Guide

 • Same-day or next-day funding common

-• Broader credit score acceptance (some accept 550+)
+• Broader credit score acceptance (some as low as 580)

 Which Lender Type Is Right for You?

-• Good/Excellent credit (660+)?
+• Good/Excellent credit (670+)?
 Compare your current bank, a large credit union like PenFed or Navy Federal, and a prime online lender like SoFi or LightStream.
-Rates will be competitive across all three — focus on fees and repayment flexibility.
+LightStream typically requires 700+, while SoFi doesn't publish a hard minimum but realistically targets mid-600s and up.
+Rates will be competitive across all three, so focus on fees and repayment flexibility.

-• Fair credit (580–659)?
-Start with credit unions, which have a federally regulated 18% APR cap, and mid-tier online lenders like LendingClub or Upgrade.
+• Fair credit (580 to 669)?
+Start with credit unions, which cap APRs at 18%, and mid-tier online lenders like LendingClub or Upgrade (minimum 580).
 Banks will be harder to qualify with.

 • Bad credit (below 580)?
 Target online lenders that specialize in bad-credit borrowers, such as Upstart or OppLoans' bank partners.
 Rates will be high, so only borrow what is truly necessary.